 After any of the procedures listed above, it is important to continue preventive care to prevent the disease from recurring.
-One complain often heard is that varicose vein treatment is not useful because it comes back.
+One complaint often heard is that varicose vein treatment is not useful because it comes back.
 The truth is that varicose veins rarely come back in the veins that have already been treated.
-They however can occus in other veins in the leg.
+They, however, can occur in other veins in the leg.
 To prevent this, it is important to wear compression stockings that prevent this

 Know Your Surgeon

 Dr. Aniketh did a dissertation on sclerotherapy during his training.
 He trained in endovenous laser under Dr. Hamid in Kentucky, USA.

 He is a life member of the Venous Association of India.